-We hereby consent to the inclusion of our Auditor's Report, dated April 28, 2024, on the consolidated financial statements of Captivision Inc. for the years ended December 31, 2023, and 2022, in the amended Registration Statement on Form F-1, which includes an explanatory paragraph as to the Company's ability to continue as a going concern.
-We also consent to the application of such report to the financial information in the amended Registration Statement on Form F-1, when such financial information is read in connection with the financial statements referred to in our report.
+We hereby consent to the inclusion of our Auditor's Report, dated April 28, 2024, on the consolidated financial statements of Captivision Inc. for the years ended December 31, 2023, and 2022, in the Post-Effective Amendment No. 1 to the Registration Statement on Form F-1 (No. 333-276243), which includes an explanatory paragraph as to the Company's ability to continue as a going concern.
+We also consent to the application of such report to the financial information in the Post-Effective Amendment No. 1 to the Registration Statement on Form F-1, when such financial information is read in connection with the financial statements referred to in our report.

-/s/ CKP, LLP

-Los Angeles, California May 7, 2024
+/s/ CKP, LLP Los Angeles, California October 4, 2024